Admissions

 • Minimum science and minimum total cumulative GPA of 3.00 on a 4.00 scale.

-2. Completion of a minimum of 240 hours (6 weeks) of experience in veterinary practice, health sciences field, or biomedical research.
-Students with additional hours of work experience and a diversity of work experience will present stronger cases for admission.
+2. Completion of a combined minimum of 240 hours (6 weeks) in any of the following fields: veterinary medicine/veterinary practice, health science, biomedical research, or non-veterinary animal experience.
+Personal pet experiences are generally not included in the 240 hour (6 week) minimum.
+Students with additional hours of experience and a diversity of experiences will present stronger cases for admission.

 3. Three letters of recommendation.